RobBernier/GFCC-Website-Redesign/README.md

 Files
 Gulpfile.js - File that contains all processes.
-This is the file that runs when "gulp" is run from the terminal or git bash. index.html - The current file being displayed. package.json - json file that contains information regarding this repository including all its dependencies and github information. readme.md - readme containing details on the project including the previously mentioned purpose, objectives, and critical success factors. contents are subject to change over the course of the project.
+This is the file that runs when "gulp" is run from the terminal or git bash. index.html - Main landing page file with information identical to the readme file. package.json - json file that contains information regarding this repository including all its dependencies and github information. readme.md - readme containing details on the project including the previously mentioned purpose, objectives, and critical success factors. contents are subject to change over the course of the project.